 - 10 Best Books on Essay Writing

 Learning how to write better is an arduous task that never really ends.
 It may take you years just to master the basics.
 In the meantime, you’ll be plagued by writer’s block and impostor syndrome.
 You’ll fall into analysis paralysis, and you’ll bang your head against the desk because you’ll think you’re no good.
 You’ll also read hundreds of books, go through the courses, and keep on learning.
-And one day you’ll realize that you can actually produce something you’re proud of.
-This is a beautiful feeling and it’s something I wish for you from all my heart.
+And one day you’ll realize that you can produce something you’re proud of.
+This is a beautiful feeling, and it’s something I wish for you from all my heart.
 Next up, you may want to explore the top book publishers in New York.
 Cheers!